msupply-foundation/conforma-web-app/documentation/internal/Assignment-Process.md

 ## The Act of Assigning - Web App

-From front end perspective, this involves creating a mutation, which adds review_question_assignments to review_assignment, changes status of review_assignment to `Assigned`.
-For self assignemnt trigger is set to `ON_REVIEW_SELF_ASSIGN`.
+From front end perspective, this involves creating a mutation, which adds review_question_assignments to review_assignment, and changes status of review_assignment to `Assigned`.
+For self assignment, trigger is set to `ON_REVIEW_SELF_ASSIGN`.

 Front end doesn't generate review_assignment records, this happens on the server.